 Fauré wrote Chant Funéraire (Funeral Song) in 1921 on a commission from the French government to commemorate the 100th anniversary of Napoleon‘s death.
 He wrote it at age 75, after having retired from the Paris Conservatoire.
 Despite his ill health, he continued to compose, creating 2 cello sonatas and numerous other pieces that seemed to posses a youthful energy.
-He re-used the Chant Funéraire nearly verbatim as the second movement of the first cello sonata, showing that he must have had some affection for the material.
+He re-used the Chant Funéraire nearly verbatim as the second movement of the Second Cello Sonata, showing that he must have had some affection for the material.
 Fauré did not orchestrate the Chant Funeraire himself.
 He left that to Guillaume Balay, who conducted the premiere performance with the Gardé Republicaine Band.
 Myron “Mike” Moss created a new orchestration in 2003.
 Says Moss in his score notes:

 Balay’s orchestration offers the power called for by the state occasion of the premiere, but it is weighed down by the band music conventions of its time.
 The scoring is thick throughout (a phenomenon found nowhere in Fauré’s own orchestrations), the score’s quiet moments are especially over-instrumented, and Fauré’s clean and sonorous voice leading is often obscured through inconsistent octave doublings.
 The present orchestration emulates the transparent and clear scoring of Fauré’s own style.